kstonekuan/voice-rtc-bench/README.md

 ## Overview

 This project measures the **network transport baseline latency** of Daily.co and LiveKit by sending ping-pong messages through WebRTC data channels.
-Results are aggregated in Amazon Timestream and visualized in a real-time dashboard.
+Results are aggregated in Amazon Timestream for InfluxDB and visualized in a real-time dashboard.

 ### What You Get

 - 🌍 **Distributed Benchmarking**: Deploy runners to multiple locations
-- 📊 **Time-Series Data**: Historical metrics stored in Amazon Timestream
+- 📊 **Time-Series Data**: Historical metrics stored in Amazon Timestream for InfluxDB
 - 📈 **Aggregated Analytics**: Mean, P50, P95, P99, jitter, packet loss over time
 - 🎯 **Platform Comparison**: Side-by-side Daily vs LiveKit analysis
 - 🎨 **Real-time Dashboard**: Brutalist technical aesthetic with live data